The Mechanical Basis of ME/CFS and, possibly, Long Covid

-My specific focus has been on craniocervical instability (CCI) and tethered cord syndrome as physical causes of ME/CFS.
-Other mechanical neurological conditions include intracranial hypertensionChiari malformations, Eagle’s syndrome, and cervical stenosis.
+My strongest focus has been on craniocervical instability (CCI) as a potential cause of ME/CFS.
+Other relevant mechanical conditions, that could cause or contribute to ME/CFS symptoms, include intracranial hypertension, tethered cord syndrome, Chiari malformations, Eagle’s syndrome, and cervical stenosis.

 Since proposing the Mechanical Paradigm, the number one question people have asked me is: “Jeff, are you saying everyone with ME has CCI, and that everyone with ME will need neurosurgery?”